Chakravarthi Ram-Prasad

 Chakravarthi Ram-Prasad, FBA is the Distinguished Professor of Comparative Religion and Philosophy at Lancaster University.
 His research focuses on Indian religions – Hinduism, Buddhism and Jainism – and comparative phenomenology, epistemology, metaphysics and philosophy of religion.
 His studies include the conceptual roots of contemporary beliefs, politics and conflict in religious context, and the religious identities of South Asian diaspora in the United Kingdom.
 He was elected as a Fellow of the British Academy in 2017.
+In 2026 he became Vice-President (Humanities) at the British Academy.

 Education

 Ram-Prasad is an alumnus of Sri Sathya Sai Institute, and earned a masters and a doctorate in philosophy from the University of Oxford.

 Career and Work

-Ram-Prasad is the Professor of Comparative Religion and Philosophy in the Department of Politics, Philosophy and Religion at the Lancaster University.
-He was the Associate Dean for Research, Faculty of Arts and Social Sciences (2009–14), and a member of the Academic Advisory Council at the Oxford Centre for Hindu Studies.
+Ram-Prasad is Distinguished Professor of Comparative Religion and Philosophy in the School of Global Affairs at Lancaster University.
+He was the Associate Dean for Research, Faculty of Arts and Social Sciences (2009–14) and Deputy Dean of the Faculty (2024-26).
 He has been a regular contributor to the BBC Radio 4's Beyond Belief and Sunday Programme in the United Kingdom.
+He has been a member of Council of Research England, UKRI since 2021, and a member of the Academic Panel of the Leverhulme Trust likewise.

-Ram-Prasad has published eight books and some fifty peer-reviewed articles on Indian religions, comparative religions (Hindu-Christian, Buddhism in India and China), contemporary Indian politics and religion, multiculturalism and British society, and comparative political philosophy.
+Ram-Prasad has published seven books and nearly sixty peer-reviewed articles on Indian religions, comparative religions (Hindu-Christian, Buddhism in India and China), contemporary Indian politics and religion, multiculturalism and British society, and comparative political philosophy.
 His studies have included religious literature in Sanskrit, Pali and Tamil.

 In a review of Ram-Prasad's award-winning book Divine Self, Human Self based on the Bhagavad Gita, the Cambridge University scholar Ankur Barua states, "Ram-Prasad skilfully engages Śaṁkara and Rāmānuja in conversations over classical Vedantic themes of selfhood, being, and agency" to exegetically and hermeneutically explain how these two influential Hindu scholars interpreted the same text to reach two views of Self (Atman) in Hindu philosophy.